OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

 ![](images/2_NewProject.PNG)

-4. Press F5 to launch your new application in the default browser.
+4. Press Ctrl (Command) + F5 to launch your new application in the default browser.
-   1. Once the Graph and AAD v1 Auth Endpoint Starter page appears, click **Sign in** and login with the Office 365 account that was provided to your for this lab.
+   1. Once the Graph and AAD v1 Auth Endpoint Starter page appears, click on **Click here to sign in** and login with the Office 365 admin account that was provided to your for this lab.
    2. Review the permissions the application is requesting, and click **Accept**.
    3. Now that you are signed in, you can start building the application and querying the Microsoft Graph!
+   4. Return back to Visual Studio.

 ## Exercise 2: Add a reference to the Graph API beta namespace

 1. Right-click the project and select **Add item**.
-   1. Select **Visual C# -> Code -> Odata Client**.
+   1. Select **Visual C# -> Code -> OData Client**.
    2. Name the file Graph.tt and click **Add**.
 2. Edit the Graph.tt file
    1. Edit **MetadataDocumentUri** to be "https://graph.microsoft.com/beta/$metadata"
    2. Edit **NamespacePrefix** to be "OfficeGraphLab.Service"
-3. Click **Build -> Build solution** the project
+3. Click **Build -> Build solution**.

 ![](images/3_Building.PNG)